 ANN KNICKERBOCKER

-Artist Statement, 2022
+Artist Statement, 2025

 Painting has become more challenging for me with time.
 It might just be me, or it might be that I am listening to the paintings more carefully these days.
 My first individual show was in Valetta, Malta, in 1990, and the gestures in that work were broad and wild.
 Every year I seem to have added layers to the abstract structure of my paintings.
 Because paintings are constructs, I have decided that these layers are useful because they mark the path of aesthetic change over time.

 I tend to go into the studio with an idea: the way we live, a poem, another painting, a place, something vaguely remembered from a dream.
 In the end, the painting won’t necessarily adhere to that initial idea; sometimes the work takes an unexpected (and sometimes rocky) path.
+I work on my paintings in groups and each painting in a series is tested against the others; I paint over or destroy a lot of work.
+A series ends once I know what I am doing.